COMMISSIONERS COURT RULES OF DECORUM

 The Tarrant County Commissioners Court (“Court”) adopts the following rules of decorum to govern regular and special meetings of the Court.
 The intent of these rules is to ensure the safety of the public, the staff, and members of the Court, and to maximize citizen participation, efficiently receive public input, and maintain respectful decorum during each meeting.

-During the regularly called meetings of the Commissioners Court, members of the public shall have an opportunity to address the Court in a general public comment session on any subject matter.
-At all meetings of the Commissioners Court, members of the public who desire to address the Court regarding an item on the agenda shall be allowed to do so before or during the Court’s consideration of the item.
-Members of the public may address the Court once they are verbally recognized by the County Judge or, in the absence of the County Judge , the presiding officer.
-The County Judge will recognize a potential speaker before a Court vote is taken on an agendized item or, for a matter not agendized for action, during the public comment period.
+During the regularly called meetings of the Commissioners Court, members of the public shall have two opportunities to address the Court.
+One public comment period shall be exclusively for Proclamations, Resolutions, and Presentations and shall take place before said items.
+The second section for public comments shall be held prior to the Commissioners Court consideration of remaining agenda items.
+During the second public comment section, members of the public may address any remaining matter on the Commissioners Court agenda and may also deliver general public comments unrelated to topics on the agenda.
+Members of the public may address the Court once they are verbally recognized by the County Judge or, in the absence of the County Judge1, the presiding officer.
+The County Judge will recognize a potential speaker during the designated “Public Comments” agenda item.

 Time Limits

-- The speaking time limit is up to three (3) minutes per speaker whether the speaker is discussing an item on the posted agenda or during the public comment portion of Court.
-At the discretion of the County Judge, this time limit can be reduced for the purpose of efficiency based on the total number of public commenters on a particular topic.
-If there are twenty (20) speakers or more signed up to speak on one agenda item the time limit will be reduced to two (2) minutes per speaker.
-If forty (40) speakers or more are signed up to speak on one agenda item, the time limit will be reduced to one (1) minute per speaker.
+i.
+The speaking time limit is up to three (3) minutes per speaker during a regular or special called meeting regardless of the number of agenda items which the speaker seeks to address.
+At the discretion of the County Judge, this time limit can be reduced for the purpose of efficiency based on the total number of public commenters registered to speak during the public comment periods.
+If there are thirty (30) to forty-nine (49) speakers signed up to speak during the public comment periods, the time limit will be reduced to two (2) minutes per speaker.
+If fifty (50) speakers or more are signed up to speak during the public comment periods, the time limit will be reduced to one (1) minute per speaker.
 In making such adjustments to speaker time limits, the County Judge shall act in a reasonable and non-discriminatory manner.
-If an adjustment is made to speaker time limits, such adjustment shall be applied equally to all speakers on a particular topic regardless of the position taken by the speaker on the topic.
-The Deputy County Clerk, serving as Clerk of the Court, or another person designated by the County Judge shall keep the time for all speakers.
+If an adjustment is made to speaker time limits, such adjustment shall be applied equally to all speakers The Deputy County Clerk, serving as Clerk of the Court, or another person designated by the County Judge shall keep the time for all speakers.

 Tarrant County Administrator’s Office

-- Speaker order may be on a first-come, first-served basis (using the date and time the public comment form is received).
+i.
+Speaker order may be on a first-come, first-served basis (using the date and time the public comment form is received).
 However, speaker order is wholly up to the discretion of the County Judge.
+The County Judge may allow public commentors who are residents of Tarrant County to speak prior to commentors who are not Tarrant County residents.

 Everyone attending a regular or special meeting of Commissioners Court must adhere to these general rules of decorum, so each meeting is conducted in a timely and orderly manner.